alessandrorodi/TagComments/README.md

 <h2>TAG COMMENTS</h2>

-Here is the code for a mechanism used in the app [GymEver](https://itunes.apple.com/ca/app/gymever/id827253499?mt=8); when users comment and tag other users.
+Here is the code for a comment mechanism used in the app [GymEver](https://itunes.apple.com/ca/app/gymever/id827253499?mt=8); when users comment and tag other users.
 It searches and displays only the users that you are following when you type some characters after *#* or *@* .

 --